inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/203-the-basics-of-qgis.rst

 .. image:: /static/training/beginner/qgis-inasafe/image31.*
    :align: center

-The coordinates of this map are the same type of coordinates that you learned about when learning about GPS devices.
+The coordinates of this map are the same type of coordinates that are recorded by GPS devices.
 The status bar show shows the longitude and latitude of your mouse cursor.

 This may not all be clear right now, but as you progress in your knowledge